mmuckley/2023_ISMRM_Efficient_Operator_Educational/README.md

 # Efficient Operators

-This repository contains code for the Efficient Forward (And Backward!)
-Models for Image Reconstruction presentation, given as an educational talk at the 2023 ISMRM Annual Meeting.
+This repository contains code for the "Efficient Forward (And Backward!)
+Models for Image Reconstruction" presentation, given as an educational talk at the 2023 ISMRM Annual Meeting.

 At a high level the repository contains code for reconstructing GRASP data using modern PyTorch.
 The repository uses the